Squire's Castle

-Squire's Castle is a shell of a building located in the North Chagrin Reservation of the Cleveland Metroparks in Willoughby Hills, Ohio.
+Squire's Castle is the remaining shell of a building now operated by the Cleveland Metroparks as part of the North Chagrin Reservation in Willoughby Hills, Ohio.

 Construction of the building

-Feargus B. Squire was an executive with the Standard Oil Company and former mayor of Wickliffe, Ohio.
-Squire's earliest known residence was at 1729 Euclid Avenue in Cleveland.
+Feargus B. Squire was a Standard Oil Company executive and former mayor of Wickliffe, Ohio.
+His earliest known residence was at 1729 Euclid Avenue in Cleveland.
 In 1905, Squire moved to 7809 Euclid Avenue.
 Squire completed work in 1902 on Cobblestone Garth, a Victorian mansion located in Wickliffe, Ohio.
 The Squires moved from their Euclid Avenue home into Cobblestone Garth in 1910.

 About 1890, Squire purchased 525 acre of forest land near what is now Willoughby Hills, Ohio, east of Cleveland.
 He called it River Farm Estate, and planned to turn it into an English country estate complete with manor house.
 About 1895, Squire began construction on a gatekeeper's house in the Romanesque Revival style.
-The structure, which was exceedingly rustic (lacking electricity, natural gas, running water, or sewer) was completed about 1897.
+The rustic structure (lacking electricity, natural gas, running water, or sewer) was completed about 1897.

 The outer walls are of locally-quarried Euclid bluestone, a form of bluish-colored sandstone found throughout the greater Cleveland area.
 The structure originally had a ground floor, two upper floors, and a basement.
 Its windows were of leaded glass.